 What’s the result?

 Our system really works!
-In Southern Oregon’s Jackson County, where the program originated, they currently bring in about 300,000 lbs of food a year…one bag at a time!
+In Southern Oregon’s Jackson County, where the program originated, they currently bring in about 300,000 pounds of food a year…one bag at a time!

-Now we’re starting a Food Project right here in Contra Costa and Solano counties.
+We need your help with the growing Food Project in Contra Costa and Solano counties.

-Read more, then click on a link below to join us!
-Remember: The Contra Costa & Solano Food Project is a grassroots group.
+The Contra Costa & Solano Food Project is a grassroots group.
 That means it depends entirely on people like you.
 Whether you donate food, collect it, participate in making policy decisions, or help out in some other way, you are what makes this program work.
-The CCSFP needs you!
+The Food Project needs you!

 We’ll bring you a reusable green bag.
 Put food in it, and we’ll pick it up.
 It’s that easy!